ACINQ/eclair/docs/release-notes/eclair-vnext.md

 positive inbound fees from route finding when configured.
 The relay and route calculation logic now computes total fees as the sum of the regular (outbound) and inbound fees when applicable.

-The wire protocol is updated to include the new TLV (0x55555) type for bLIP-18 inbound fees in ChannelUpdate messages.
+The wire protocol is updated to include the new TLV (type 55555) for bLIP-18 inbound fees in ChannelUpdate messages.
 Code that (de)serializes channel updates now handles these new fields.

 Inbound fees are stored per peer in a new database: a separate `inboundfees.sqlite` file when using sqlite, or a new